robinkarlberg/transfer.zip-blog/_posts/2024-07-28-how-to-send-large-audio-files.md

 **You may ask,** how can it be unlimited for free?

-Well, what makes TransferZipspecial is that the files are **never stored anywhere** on the servers, meaning the data is transfered directly between you and the recipient.
+Well, what makes Transfer.zip special is that the files are **never stored anywhere** on the servers, meaning the data is transfered directly between you and the recipient.
 This means there is no limit on how big the files can be, they are just sent over the air directly.

 The only caveat is that your browser window needs to be open during the whole file transfer, which is not a limitation in most scenarios: **it may be a good compromise to keep your browser window open for a couple of minutes, in return for free unlimited file transfer.**